You are here

 Finding Correctional Facilities in Georgia

 Hundreds of prisons, jails and other correctional facilities cover the state of Georgia.
 It can be confusing to find the exact one you’re looking for.
-Luckily, the Georgia Department of Corrections (GDC) provides an interactive map that can help you find the facility you’re searching for.
-They also provide a virtual 360 tour, a probation office directory and a facility directory.
+Luckily, the Georgia Department of Corrections (GDC) provides an interactive map that can help you find the facility you want to find.
+They also provide a probation office directory and a facility directory.

 If you’re searching for juvenile detention centers, check out the Georgia Department of Juvenile Justice.
 The DJJ contains 26 facilities and 92 court services offices.